18 min read

 Neck Wood

 The neck is one of the most important aspects to consider when choosing an electric guitar.
-Since your left hand will be wrapped around the neck whenever you’re playing, it is crucial that you pick a neck that feels comfortable and natural to you.
+Since your left hand will be wrapped around the neck whenever you’re playing.
+It is crucial that you pick a neck that feels comfortable and natural to you.

 Just like the fretboard and body, the guitar neck’s choice of wood can affect the overall sound and feel of the guitar.
 While many guitars use the same type of wood for both the neck and the fretboard, this is not always the case.
 For example, it is not uncommon to find a guitar that features a rosewood neck and a maple fretboard, or vice versa.